Masterminds/glide/README.md

 The above tells `glide` that...

-1. This package is named `github.com/technosophos/glide`
+1. This package is named `github.com/Masterminds/glide`
 2. That this package depends on two libraries.

 The first library exemplifies a minimal package import.
 It merely gives the fully qualified import path.
-Glide will use `go get` to initially fetch it.

-The second library forgoes `go get` and uses `git` directly.
-When Glide reads this definition, it will get the repo from the source in `repo` and then checkout the master branch, and put it in `github.com/Masterminds/cookoo` in the GOPATH.
+When Glide reads the definition for the second library, it will get the repo from the source in `repo`, checkout the master branch, and put it in `github.com/Masterminds/cookoo` in the `vendor` directory.
 (Note that `package` and `repo` can be completely different)

+**TIP:** The ref is VCS dependent and can be anything that can be checked out.
+For example, with Git this can be a branch, tag, or hash.
+This varies and depends on what's supported in the VCS.

 **TIP:** In general, you are advised to use the *base package name* for importing a package, not a subpackage name.
 For example, use